Local Focus: Sam Johnson's music adventure in paradise

 It is a musician's paradise and where music producer Sam Johnson lives with his family.

-Johnson's partner Melanie Saunders says he is not the man she met nearly 30 years ago.
+Johnson's partner Mel Saunders says he is not the man she met nearly 30 years ago.

 "He played in a band, but he wasn't this music producer, studio owner-extraordinaire that you see before you."